 She and none of her students have managed to win my Challenge though!
 Call her +4698079187 and ask why!

 Carol Norberg works for the Swedish Institute of Space Physics (Institutet för rymdfysik, IRF), a Swedish government agency at Box 812, SE-981 28 Kiruna, Sweden.
 The IRF was founded in 1957, when everyone believed in manned spaceflight and the first Kiruna-designed satellite experiment was launched in 1968.
-It was a failure, like most things IRF does since then.
+It was a failure, like most things IRF does since 50 years.

 IRF has participate in several, 100% fake, international satellite projects.
 IRF, e.g. had instruments (!) on board the following faked-up spacecraft projects: